 Reciprocal Play Therapy

-The individual sessions with the baby are based on Reciprocal Play Therapy (RPT) developed at the Mifne Center (Alonim, 1987), which helps the baby to discover the pleasure of the self and human contact.
+The individual sessions with the baby are based on Reciprocal Play Therapy (RPT) developed at the Mifne Center (Alonim, 1987), which helps the baby to discover the pleasure of the self and bonding.
 The goal of RPT is to engage the baby by easing him into the experience of social interaction as a source of pleasure.

 The Importance of Play to the Development of the “Self”: literature dealing both with theory and research, describes the interaction between mother and baby in play situations, as being a highly contributing factor in the development of the Self, in spite of the fact that most of the interactions between them do not involve play, and that the development of the Self also occurs during other interactions.
 (Bergman & Lefcourt, 1994)

 Play research today is carried out with an integrative approach, that considers play an expression combining both cognitive and emotional processes.
 This approach contradicts the traditional approach according to which developmental psychologists studied play as expressing the baby’s cognitive development whereas psychoanalysis viewed play as an expression of the affective world.
 (Greenspan & Lieberman, 1994)

 Theories that dwell on play as an important interaction for the development of the Self relate to two aspects of play in this context: